 This led to years of partnership in which experts from the scientific sector as well as the practical field worked together and a large group of patients was tracked and monitored over a long period of time.
 The solution was eventually found in a unique algorithm that can recognise specific heart rate and movement patterns that indicate a clinically urgent seizure.
 LivAssured was founded in 2013 to launch the technology that arose from this partnership to the market.

-Many years of partnership culminated in the NightWatch, a unique medical aid that detects nocturnal epileptic seizures with a high level of accuracy and alerts caregivers remotely.
+Many years of partnership culminated in NightWatch, a unique medical aid that detects nocturnal epileptic seizures with a high level of accuracy and alerts caregivers remotely.

 The LivAssured Team

 The LivAssured team consists of experienced entrepreneurs from the technical and medical arena and motivated engineers with a passion for high-quality medical technology.
-LivAssured collaborates with a network of leading partners from Dutch industry to be able to safeguard the required quality level and to keep improving the NightWatch based on user experience.
+LivAssured collaborates with a network of leading partners from Dutch industry to be able to safeguard the required quality level and to keep improving NightWatch based on user experience.